dseguy/php-error-messages/messages/undefined-variable.rst

 It also happens when using the ``compact`` native function: it collects the values of variables into an array, and emits this error whenever the variable doesn't exist.
 The entry is also skipped in the result.

+The error may be related to a PHP defined variable, which is not available due to version or context.
+For example, ``$phperrormsg`` was removed in PHP 8.0, and ``$_GET`` is not available in command line context, aka, without a web server.

 Example
 _______